Gabbon3/passkey-based-webapp-template/CKE.md

 No storage or session management is needed on the server.

+## ❔ What if

+a material was deleted?
+- simple login again.

 ## 🧠 Summary

 CKE is a portable, simple, and effective way to protect browser-side storage with layered encryption logic.
-It works great on its own, and even better when combined with session protocols like PULSE.
+It works great on its own, and even better when combined with session protocols like SHIV.

 > Protect your client.
 Encrypt the secret.
 Don't trust the environment.